With Roe in doubt, states weigh letting nurses do abortions

 The goal, supporters say, is to expand abortion access ahead of a potential influx of out-of-state patients from places where abortion might become illegal.
 Having more providers will also reduce wait times for in-state patients, and improve access for underserved communities.

-The various proposals authorize advance-practice clinicians to provide medication abortions, in-clinic abortions or both.
+The various proposals authorize advance practice clinicians to provide medication abortions, in-clinic abortions or both.

 Abortion rights advocates say these clinicians often perform more complicated procedures such as IUD insertions, early miscarriage management and endometrial biopsies, a procedure where a small piece of the lining of the uterus is removed to check for cancer or other issues.